Promoting Development of Value-Added Products Made from Alaska Seafood

 - Follow the contest entry checklist provided.
 Any incomplete entries will be disqualified.

 - Send photos (digital or hard copies) of your product and any handouts or spec sheets you have available with your application.
-The completed form and entry fee due date is past.
+The completed form and entry fee due date is October 7, 2023.
 Sorry, late entries will not be accepted.